Hemp Banking and Hemp Crop Insurance

 In episode 13 of the Ministry of Hemp Podcast, we take a look at recent developments in hemp insurance, and ongoing problems around banking and finance for hemp farmers and hemp companies.

-First, our host Matt Baum talks to Clark Wu, cannabis attorney with bbhcounsel.com (he was with a different firm at the time of the interview) about why banks are still hesitant to handle hemp profits.
+First, our host Matt Baum talks to Clark Wu, cannabis attorney, about why banks are still hesitant to handle hemp profits.
 Then, Matt talks with Jonathan Miller, General Counsel at the U.S. Hemp Roundtable, about developments in crop insurance for hemp farmers and what it means to the financial stability of the hemp industry.

 We want to hear from you too.
 Send us your questions and you might hear them answered on future shows like this one!
 Send us your written questions to us on Twitter, Facebook, email email@example.com, or call us and leave a message at 402-819-6417.
 Keep in mind that phone number is for hemp questions only and any other inquiries for Ministry of Hemp should be sent to firstname.lastname@example.org.

 Don’t forget to subscribe to the Ministry of Hemp Podcast on iTunes or your favorite podcast app.
 If you really want to help us out, we’d love for you to rate or review the show.

 Thanks again for listening!
 Contact email@example.com if you’re interested in sponsoring our podcast or other content on our website.